How to Set Up Google Analytics 4 (GA4) in 2024Step-by-Step Guide to Switching From Universal Analytics to Google Analytics 4

 Google Analytics 4 Home Page With a Reports Snapshot Shown, Areas Numbered as Follows.
 1 - Date Picker, 2 - Graph of Users, 3 - Users in Last 30 Minutes

 1. On the top right, you’ll see a date range.
 This defaults to the past 28 days.
-You can change it to anything you want, to see a different snapshot.
+You can change it to anything you want to see, such as a different snapshot.

 2. The big graph here shows some key data for the date range selected.
 This gives you some quick insights: a rough estimate of your total users, whether your traffic is peaking or falling on specific days of the week, how long people are staying engaged with your site on average, and how much revenue your site is bringing in (if you’re tracking that in Google Analytics).

-3. You can see realtime data in the box on the right.
-This shows what’s happening on your site right now.
-Realtime reports can be a useful way to check that Analytics is working as well as giving you up-to-the-minute insights.
+3. The box on the right shows real-time data, which shows what’s happening on your site right now.
+Real-time reports can be a useful way to check that Analytics is working and give you up-to-the-minute insights.

-Once you scroll down the Reports snapshot page, you’ll see some other details.
+You’ll see other details once you scroll down the Reports snapshot page.
 We’ll take a look at a couple of key sections here:

 Google Analytics 4 Reports Snapshot After Scrolling Down the Screen.
 2 Areas are Numebered.
 4 - New Users by Channel Group, 5 - Users by Country

-1. The snapshot showing where users come from lets you get an idea of what’s bringing you the most traffic.
+1. The snapshot showing where users come from lets you know what’s bringing you the most traffic.
 For most website owners, organic search will drive the majority of traffic.
-If you’re not getting much organic search traffic, then you might want to look at improving your blog’s SEO.
+If you’re not getting much organic search traffic, you might want to improve your blog’s SEO.

 2. The snapshot of users by country shows where your users are coming from.
-This can be useful in terms of how you write your content and how you sell your products.
-If you have a lot of users from the UK, for instance, you might look for a way to offer cheaper shipping to that country.
+This can be useful for writing content and selling products.
+If you have many users from the UK, for instance, you might look for a way to offer cheaper shipping to that country.

 Creating Your Own Analysis (Reports and Exploration)